AI-ffinity/nmr_tutorials/TOPSPIN/Titration_15N_HSQC/README.md

 # How to Set Up a **¹H–¹⁵N HSQC** Experiment in TopSpin

-> This tutorial walks you through every step—from loading your sample to fine-tuning shims and measuring signal-to-noise—so you can acquire high-quality HSQC data and compare the classic and BEST-HSQC variants.
+> This tutorial walks you through every step—from loading your sample to fine-tuning shims and measuring signal-to-noise—so
+> you can acquire high-quality HSQC data and compare the classic and BEST-HSQC variants.
+> There is [another tutorial](./15N_HSQC_IOCB_tutorial.md) based on a workshop, which will be eventually merged to this one.

 ---